daunchung/npm-gpr-auth/README.md

-# npm-auth-gpr
+# npm-gpr-auth

-This action authenticates npm for consuming and publishing packages from and to the GitHub Package Registry.
+Authenticate npm for consuming and publishing packages from and to the GitHub Package Registry on Linux, Windows, and macOS.

 # Usage